JustHarxsh/JustHarxsh/README.md

 - CodePen.io: [@justharxsh](https://codepen.io/justharxsh)
 - Dev.to: [@justharxsh](https://dev.to/justharxsh)

-I'm always excited to connect with fellow creatives, share ideas, and embark on new creative endeavors.
+Always excited to connect with fellow creatives, share ideas, and embark on new creative endeavors.

 Thank you for visiting my GitHub Profile, and I hope you enjoy exploring my projects!